f00biebletch/readme/README.md

 * Strengths: Learner, Relator, Achiever, Responsibility, Arranger

 ## Leadership
-* Trust: prefer truthfulness
+* Trust: prefer truthfulness and integrity
 * Execution: prefer action
 * People: prefer relationships over processes

-## Expectations
+## Expectations for my teams
-* Care for your family first
+* Care for your family
-* Care for your health first: exercise, good food, sunshine, and hugs matter most
+* Care for your health: exercise, good food, sunshine, and hugs
 * Be truthful in every interaction